xdanto/mirador_test_plugin_aspace/README.md

 Tested with ArchivesSpace 4.2

-Credit: Kevin Clair, Eberly Family Special Collections Library
+Credit: Adapted from a plugin built by Kevin Clair, Eberly Family Special Collections Library